jenh/sevenminutevpn/README.md

 9. Tap the **Connect** tab, then click the **Connect Using SSH** button to open a console connection to your system.

-10. Find your login password for the client configuration files:
+10. Check status of the install by running ``tail -f /tmp/.build-vpn.log.$timestamp``.
+When complete, find your login password for the client configuration files:

    ```
    [ec2-user~] cat /home/ec2-user/.web